EstherSlabbert/tech230_AWS/automation.md

 #!/bin/bash

 # Runs app
-# Stops app if already running so only one thing is using the port
+# Stops and deletes app proccesses if already running so only one thing is using the port
-pm2 stop all # stop all as pm2 is only running app
+pm2 delete all # all as pm2 is only running app

 # seeds database
 node ~/app/seeds/seed.js

 # Runs/Starts the app in the background
-pm2 start ~/app/app.js
+pm2 start ~/app/app.js --update-env
 ```

 ## Database script on start up